Hulkling: Empyre

 Teddy later accepts his heritage and the mantle of "Dorrek VIII", and, at the cost of leaving Billy, becomes the new ruler of the Kree–Skrull Alliance, upon which he begins preparations to invade Earth for "the final war".
 This was further depicted when Raksor and Bel-Dann visit Teddy during his trip to Krakoa, intending him to bring the Kree and the Skrull to an alliance to combat a growing threat on the Moon.
 Their meeting is crashed by Skrull soldiers, who call them heretics.
 A fight breaks out until Teddy grabs the Sword of Space, which frightens the Skrulls.
 After being transported to the Imperial Flagship, Hulkling meets with Tanalth the Translator, who names him Dorrek VIII of the newly-founded Kree–Skrull Alliance.
 Tanalth introduces the royal guards who will be working for Hulkling, including Captain Glory and the Kree–Skrull sorceress.
 When the latest member is revealed to be Super-Skrull, Hulkling punches him for what he did to his mother.
 Super-Skrull stated that he actually killed the chambermaid who raised him after absconding him from Princess Anelle, which he now regrets.
 After breaking up the argument, Tanalth explains that the Kree and Skrull fleets are proceeding to the Titan stargate near Saturn.
 Hulkling visits Mar-Vell's grave, where he states that his mother has told him about Mar-Vell's heroics.
 Hulkling breaks ties with Wiccan, who states that he will be on Earth when he returns.

-As well as setting Hulkling up for the Empyre event, Lords of Empyre: Emperor Hulkling also shows the importance of Hulkling's relationship with Wiccan, while co-author Anthony Oliveira also found it important to depict them both having fuller queer lives independent of one another.
+As well as setting Hulkling up for the Empyre event, Lords of Empyre: Emperor Hulkling also shows the importance of Hulkling's relationship with Wiccan.
+Co-author Anthony Oliveira also found it important to depict them both having fuller queer lives independent of one another.
 Oliveira had previously shown the couple having a queer everyday life with Wiccan going to a drag brunch with Loki, with Hulkling lounging at home.
 The events of Emperor Hulkling start at a drag bar, where Hulkling is drinking with fellow Young Avengers Prodigy and Speed, who are also depicted as a couple.